-Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from full testing in the Interim Verification Program as long as the certification status of this material is maintained according to the Long Term Certification Standard (CGCN-RCCV

-Certification Program, Version 1.1 - Appendix 6).
+Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from full testing in the Interim Verification Program as long as the certification status of this material is maintained according to the Long-Term Certification Standard (G2 material only: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 - Appendix 6, G3 material: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 and CGCN-RCCV Certification Program, Option 2 Protocols - Version 1.0).
 CGCN-RCCV certified G2 or G3 material is given an equivalent status to that of the CGCN-RCCV verified material.